goreleaser/goreleaser/www/docs/ci/actions.md

 !!! warning
     Note the `fetch-depth: 0` option on the `Checkout` workflow step.
 It is required for GoReleaser to work properly.
-    Without that, you might see a "refusing to run against a shallow clone" error.
+    Without that, GoReleaser might fail or behave incorrectly.

 ### Run on new tag